-A traditional sauce done correctly that will blow your taste buds away and work together so well with lamb and beef.
+A traditional red wine sauce e done correctly that will blow your taste buds away and work together so well with lamb and beef.
 I will say there is a little work and time involved in bringing this sauce together but it is well worth the wait.
-If you like your sauce a little sweeter stir in some Castor sugar to taste.
+If you like your sauce a little sweeter stir in some castor sugar to taste.

 Makes approximately 2 cups of sauce.

 - 1 tomato (chopped)

 - 1.5L red wine